 But first, I want to talk to you about filling your little person’s cup.
 In my house, Little Miss is in my hair because she needs my time and attention.
 It makes sense.
 She’s little.
 She gets the short end of the stick sometimes because it’s easy for me to think that teaching math to the big kids is more important, or cleaning the house is more important.

 But these little ones are only this little once.
 And tomorrow, they’ll be a tiny bit bigger.

 I don’t want to miss a second of this little time, because I know it will be gone too soon.
 For me, having an official Tot School makes it easy to make sure I get a little hands-on time with Little Miss each day.

 If I fill her cup first, if she has my time and attention and we have a little fun, she’s more ready to have quiet time, and buddy time, and is more worn out at nap time.
 I do Tot School activities with her because it is more likely to get done if it is a part of my plan (I’m a Type A, LOL).

 Tot School doesn’t need to be complicated.
 And a sensory bin will make it so much easier to do some fun hands-on activities.

 Planning your Tot School Week

-To plan my week, first I choose a theme, and then I plug in the rest of the activities using a few ideas from Pinterest, and a little brainstorming with my friends.
+To plan my week, first I choose a theme, like science, and then I plug in the rest of the activities using a few ideas from Pinterest, and a little brainstorming with my friends.

 For example, if we were doing an apple theme, this is what the preschool activities might look like:

 What is a Sensory Bin?